 How can one know if he/she has diabetic retinopathy?

 There are no symptoms in the earlier stages of the disease.
-Therefore it is essential to have periodic evaluation of your eye by an ophthalmologist to detect the condition early.
+Therefore, it is essential to have periodic evaluation of your eye by an OPHTHALMOLOGIST to detect the condition early.
 Early diagnosis and timely treatment is very essential in preventing the complications of this disease and thus maintaining vision.

-How frequently should one get ones eye examined?
+How frequently should one get one’s eye examined?

 If one has diabetes, one should get a yearly examination with your ophthalmologist.
 Your pupils may be dilated with eye drops, so that your ophthalmologist may have a good look at the back of your eye.
 Once you develop diabetic retinopathy, then your ophthalmologist will advise you if you need some investigations, treatment or just need to follow up.
-In these cases the frequency of follow up visits is decided on basis of the severity of the disease.
+In these cases, the frequency of follow up visits is decided on basis of the severity of the disease.

 How is diabetic retinopathy treated?

-In the initial stages no treatment may be requires only good control of diabetes ,but as the condition progress one may require laser treatment in advance stages like in proliferative diabetic retinopathy surgery may also be required to maintain the vision.
+In the initial stages no treatment may be requires only good control of diabetes ,but as the condition progress one may require laser treatment and in advance stages like in proliferative diabetic retinopathy surgery may also be required to maintain the vision.